rishirsud/long-lost-friends/README.md

 # long-lost-friends
-Find the gaming buddy you lost long ago
+Find the gaming buddy you lost long ago either on Steam, Xbox, or Playstation.
 THis is the readme